What the executive team does, who's on it and what their responsibilities are.

 Our independent assessor

 Our independent assessor looks at complaints about our service and recommends what we need to do to put things right.
-You can find out about their role and how to make a complaint to the independent assessor on their website.
+You can find out about their role and how to make a complaint to the independent assessor on our website.